 2. Portable water filter.
 Lifestraw makes a top rated (and Time Magazine Invention of the Year) water filter priced at only $20.
 Consider buying 2 or 3 so you have more than one to hand out in an emergency.
 (In a time of disaster, you're likely to run into a lot of thirsty people in the hours and days ahead.
 Just a heads up.)

-5. Rolled-up sleeping bag stored in a sealed garbage bag or stuff sack (protecting it from moisture), as well as string or paracord (so you can tie the sleeping bag to the outside of your backpack for transport overland, unless you have room inside your pack of course to carry the bag).
-(Prices for highly rated paracord are low: only $8 for 100 feet.)
+5. Rolled-up sleeping bag stored in a sealed garbage bag or stuff sack (protecting it from moisture), as well as military spec paracord (so you can lasso the sleeping bag and other loose gear to the outside of your backpack for transport overland, unless you have room inside your pack of course to carry the bag).

 Cotton material (such as sweats, sweat shirts, and jeans) are dangerous in wet, cold conditions -- because, once wet, cotton clothing will deplete your body temperature, which means hypothermia in cold (or even simply cool) conditions.
 Having light rain gear handy that you can throw over your clothing can go along way to keeping you relatively warm and dry.